Mohit Takalkar

-Mohit Ratnakar Takalkar (Marathi: मोहित टाकळकर) (born 18 August 1977) is an Indian theatre director, filmmaker and film editor from Pune, Maharashtra.
-He has led and spawned a movement in Marathi experimental theatre through his 25-year-long career by co-founding the theatre company, Aasakta Kalamanch in 2003.
+Mohit Ratnakar Takalkar (born 18 August 1977) is an Indian theatre director, filmmaker, and film editor from Pune, Maharashtra.
+He co-founded the theatre company Aasakta Kalamanch in 2003.

-Takalkar has directed more than 30 experimental plays in Marathi, Hindi, Urdu, Kannada, Marwari and English languages.
-He has directed movies including The Bright Day and Medium Spicy.
+Takalkar has directed more than 30 experimental plays in Marathi, Hindi, Urdu, Kannada, Marwari, and English.
+He has directed films such as The Bright Day and Medium Spicy.
 He also runs his restaurant Barometer in Pune.

 Personal life

-In 2000, he met Geetanjali Joshi, an actor during rehearsals of his first playYayati.
-They married in 2005 but separated in 2007.
+In 2000, he met Geetanjali Joshi, an actor, during rehearsals of his first playYayati.
+They married in 2005 but later separated in 2007.

-In 2011, he was diagnosed with Bipolar II disorder and has been quite vocal about it.
+In 2011, he was diagnosed with bipolar II disorder and has spoken openly about it.

 Career

-He completed graduation from the Institute of Hotel Management, Mumbai and briefly worked in the hospitality industry as a chef, before shifting his focus towards the entertainment industry.
-He then studied animation from the Centre for Development of Advanced Computing.
+He graduated from the Institute of Hotel Management, Mumbai, and briefly worked in the hospitality industry as a chef, before shifting his focus to the entertainment industry.
+He then studied animation at the Centre for Development of Advanced Computing.

 Theatre

-Takalkar started his theatre career with the Progressive Dramatic Association, Pune.
-He won the Maharashtra State Award for the Best Play and Best Director for Yayati and Nanephek and later for Tu (2007).
+Takalkar began his theatre career with the Progressive Dramatic Association in Pune.
+He won Maharashtra State Awards for Best Play and Best Director for Yayati and Nanephek and later for Tu (2007).

-In 2003, he co-founded Aasakta Kalamanch to extensively work in cutting-edge theatre, experimenting with language, form, content and presentation.
-His plays are known for minimalism in staging with a high level of technical excellence and a strong visual language.
-Takalkar directed a flurry of plays for Aasakta repertory, which were mainly performed in Sudarshan Rangmanch, a small intimate theatre space for about 100 odd audiences, in the heart of Pune.
-Takalkar often acknowledges the contribution of this space in experiments with his craft.
+In 2003, he co-founded Aasakta Kalamanch.
+His plays are known for minimalism in staging, technical excellence and a striking visual language.
+For its repertory, Takalkar directed a series of plays primarily staged at Sudarshan Rangmanch-an intimate 100 seat theatre in central Pune.
+He frequently credits this space as pivotal to the experiments with his craft.